cis-ncbj/app-service-api/Docs/overview.rst

     - "set" - name of predefined set of variable values, allows to set several variables using one parameter.
 Also the only way for a job to influence internal variables like "PBS queue" or "number of PBS worker nodes".
-      Varliable of type "set" can only accept values 1 (int) or "1" (string"
+      Variable of type "set" can only accept values 1 (int) or "1" (string"

   + Each variable has predefined default value therefore jobs do not have to specify values for all available variables